 Baseflow - Baseflow is the flow of water derived from the seepage of groundwater or the standard contribution of inflow into a stream.
-In periods of drought, baseflow represents the majority of stream flow in a waterway.
-(Source: https://www.encyclopedia.com/earth-and-environment/ecology-andenvironmentalism/environmental-studies/baseflow).
+In periods of drought, baseflow represents most of the stream flow in a waterway.
 As environmental conditions change, including those related to urban land development, average baseflow levels may increase or decrease accordingly.
 As watershed managers and stakeholders attempt to address baseflow, groundwater, and runoff, it may be important to understand historical baseflow if it is desirable to attempt a return to pre-development instream conditions.

-Best management practice (BMP) - Nonpoint source BMPs are activities, practices, and procedures undertaken to prevent or reduce water pollution (TCEQ and TSSWCB, 2017).
-BMPs are a menu of options for which entities within a watershed can choose to implement in order to achieve benchmarks and goals through water conservation.
-Best management practices are voluntary measures that can be implemented within a specified timeframe (https://www.twdb.texas.gov/conservation/BMPs/index.asp).
-The "best" BMP to use depends on the particular needs or purposes to be addressed and the specific site characteristics (TCEQ and TSSWCB, 2017).
+Best management practice - Nonpoint source BMPs are activities, practices, and procedures undertaken to prevent or reduce water pollution (TCEQ and TSSWCB, 2017).
+The "best" BMP to use depends on the needs or purposes to be addressed and the specific site characteristics (TCEQ and TSSWCB, 2017).